UltrasoundProtocol/frontend/HOOKS_INTEGRATION.md

 ### User-Specific Hooks

-All user hooks accept an optional `userAddress` parameter.
-If the address is undefined (user not connected), they return empty/zero values.
+All user hooks accept an optional `userAddress` parameter and share a single `useUserData` hook internally for efficiency.

 #### `useTotalBalance(userAddress)`